Home/ Blog/ Preventive Care/

 100.png

-Alzheimer’s is the most common type of dementia, makes up 60 to 80 percent of dementia cases, and affects 6 million people in the United States today.
-As a progressive disease, Alzheimer’s develops slowly in stages and gradually worsens over time, impacting everything from memory, thinking and language, to one’s problem-solving skills, thoughts, and behaviors.
+Alzheimer’s is the most common type of dementia, makes up 60 to 80 percent of dementia cases, and affects 6.9 million people in the United States today.
+As a progressive disease, Alzheimer’s develops slowly and gradually worsens over time, impacting everything from memory, thinking and language, to one’s problem-solving skills, thoughts, and behaviors.

-Although the timing and severity of symptoms can vary greatly from person to person, with each individual experiencing the disease differently, Alzheimer’s progression follows a similar trajectory from beginning to end.
+Although the timing, severity of symptoms, and rate of progression can vary greatly from person to person, with each individual experiencing the disease differently, Alzheimer’s progression generally follows a similar trajectory.
 This progression is often discussed in three distinct phases (mild, moderate and severe), however it can also be thought of in seven stages.

 Below is an overview of the seven stages of Alzheimer’s and where they fit overall in early, moderate and severe phases.